CarsonBain/carsonbain.com/content/writing/migrate-project-to-tailwind-css.md

 category: 'software-development'
 ---

-# How to (slowly) migrate your project to Tailwind CSS

 Over the last 8 months or so, I've really loved writing and organizing CSS with [Tailwind CSS](https://tailwindcss.com/).
 I've also found that using Tailwind in a project that has rather unorganised and hard to maintain CSS can be a really good strategy to get things back under control.

 **The main obstacles I faced in the codebase I was working on:**